Greece Sees April As Decisive For Beating Virus - UrduPoint

 Whereas neighbouring Italy has been the European country hardest hit by the new coronavirus, Greece has to date come off comparatively lightly.

-Up to Sunday afternoon, the country's health authorities, despite having been tested to the brink by the effects of a decade-long financial crisis, had reported 1,735 confirmed coronavirus cases and 76 fatalities.
+Up to Monday evening, the country -- despite suffering badly from the effects of a decade-long financial crisis -- has officially reported 1,755 confirmed coronavirus cases and 79 fatalities.

 Greece took strict measures to stem the pandemic after the first death was reported in the country on March 12.